gianarb/orbiter/README.md

 [![Build
 Status](https://travis-ci.org/gianarb/orbiter.svg?branch=master)](https://travis-ci.org/gianarb/orbiter)

 Orbiter is an easy to run autoscaler for Docker Swarm.
-It is designed to be automatic and easy.
+It is designed to work out of the box.

-We designed in collaboration with InfluxData to show how metrics can be used to create automation around Docker tasks.
+We designed it in collaboration with InfluxData to show how metrics can be used to create automation around Docker tasks.